mitsuba-renderer/drjit/docs/unused/reference.rst

 .. cpp:function:: void *alloc(size_t size)

-    Allocates ``size`` bytes of memory that are sufficiently aligned so that any Enoki array can be safely stored at the returned address.
+    Allocates ``size`` bytes of memory that are sufficiently aligned so that any Dr.Jit array can be safely stored at the returned address.

 .. cpp:function:: template <typename T> T *alloc(size_t count)

     Typed convenience alias for :cpp:func:`alloc`.
-Allocates ``count * sizeof(T)`` bytes of memory that are sufficiently aligned so that any Enoki array can be safely stored at the returned address.
+Allocates ``count * sizeof(T)`` bytes of memory that are sufficiently aligned so that any Dr.Jit array can be safely stored at the returned address.

 .. cpp:function:: void dealloc(void *ptr)